tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 - To define a class, we start with the reserved word `class`, while we start with the reserved word `def` when defining a method.
 - To name a class, we use `CamelCase`, while we use `snake_case` when naming a method.

+### How do objects encapsulate state?

+### What is the difference between classes and objects?

-### How do you see if an object has instance variables?
+### How can we expose information about the state of the object using instance methods?

-To see if an object has instance variables, we can either invoke the `instance_variables` method on it, or inspect the string representation of the object.
+By defining an instance method that returns certain instance variables.

 ## Polymorphism, Inheritance, Modules and Method Lookup Path